deeptiaa/secondary-structure-CNN-learning/Notes.md

 ## Domain

 - Pab1 - domain is [(125, 200)]
-- Bgl3 - no domain because PBD starts as same place as protein sequence (boolean of PDB lines up with protein without change)
+- Bgl3 - no domain because PBD starts as same place as protein sequence (Boolean of PDB lines up with protein without change)
-- Ube4b -
+- Ube4b - domain is [(1071, 1173)], but position in Ube4b

 ## STRIDE